A Sunny Day For A Day Trip From Zurich

 Enjoy A Day Trip To Visit Schauffhausen And The Rhine Falls

-We were so glad we planned a day trip to visit Schaffhausen and the Rhine Falls.
+We were so glad we planned a day trip to visit Schaffhausen and the Rhine Falls on our visit to Switzerland.
 Schaffhausen was a charming town with lots of visual delight.
 The trek up to the top of the Munot Fortress gave us a great panoramic view.

 At home we are an hour from Niagara Falls.
 Niagara Falls was a regular day trip for us all the year around.
 The Rhine Falls were not as big as Niagara Falls.
 But they were certainly a great stop on our visit to Zurich.
 There were many ways to enjoy your day at the falls.